 Enjoy your final two dives this morning, plus the last opportunity this afternoon to snorkel with St Helena’s majestic whale sharks in blue water.

-After a morning at leisure, discover more of St Helena itself this afternoon with a coffee plantation and distillery tour.
+After a morning at leisure, discover more of St Helena itself this afternoon with a coffee plantation tour.

 Transfer to the airport for your return flight to Johannesburg where you will spend a further night due to flight schedules.